 Below in this post we are going to talk about the prices of safaris – I will give cost estimates for everything from budget safaris to luxury safaris, as well as the ideal length of a safari.
 You will also learn everything from how and when to see The Great Migration to where to spot The Big 5, when the best time to visit is and which national park to go to.
-I will also give you some itinerary ideas that are suitable for couples, adventurous travelers, honeymooners and anyone looking for an adventure!
+I will also give you some itinerary ideas that are suitable for couples, adventurous travelers, honeymooners or anyone looking for an unforgettable experience!

 Ready?
 Let’s get to it!